-Lawtech is the term the Law Society uses to describe technologies that aim to support, supplement or replace traditional methods for delivering legal services, or that improve the way the justice system operates.
+Lawtech is the term we use to describe technologies that aim to support, supplement or replace traditional methods for delivering legal services, or that improve the way the justice system operates.

 Lawtech covers a wide range of tools and processes, such as:

 The lawtech sector consists of law firms delivering legal services through technology, and the vendors that develop and supply technology solutions to those firms.